Call for Abstracts

 - The abstract should include specific information about the results and conclusions of the research.
 Objective data MUST be included to enable a fair and meaningful assessment of your submission.
 Statements such as “results will be discussed” are not acceptable in research related.
 Please note that case studies and topic presentations will be accepted.

-- The abstract should have a clear connection to sports and exercise medicine and the conference theme.
+- The abstract should have a clear connection to sport and exercise medicine and the conference theme.
 Please include two key learning points that a delegate can take away from the presentation.

-- The abstract must be submitted via email to the ACSEP National Office (firstname.lastname@example.org) by the 3rd November 2017.
-You may indicate your preference when submitting the abstract online.
+- All submissions must be completed in Word format and submitted to the National Office via email@example.com by 23 November 2018.
 All received abstracts will be acknowledged.

-- The Conference Program Committee will review all abstracts received by the 3rd November 2017 and make recommendations as to the type of presentation (oral or poster).
+- The Conference Program Committee will review all abstracts received and make recommendations as to the type of presentation (oral or poster).

 3. Abstract assessment

-- Is it ‘fit’ with the conference themes?
+- Is it ‘fit’ with the conference theme?

 - Is it an interesting new topic, innovative and have importance to the field and/or a popular topic from previous conferences?